spatie/image/docs/image-manipulations/resizing-images.md

 ![Blue background on fit filled JPG](../../images/example-background.png)

+#### `Manipulations::FIT_FILL_MAX`

+Resizes the image to fit within the width and height boundaries without cropping but upscaling the image if it’s smaller.
+The finished image will have remaining space on either width or height (except if the aspect ratio of the new image is the same as the old image).
+The remaining space will be filled with the background color.
+The resulting image will match the constraining dimensions.

 #### `Manipulations::FIT_STRETCH`

 Stretches the image to fit the constraining dimensions exactly.
 The resulting image will fill the dimensions, and will not maintain the aspect ratio of the input image.